Author has written 15 stories for Rurouni Kenshin, Trinity Blood, Final Fantasy VII, and Detective Conan/Case Closed.

 Are you a legend in your archive?

-Basic things I have noticed in seven years on Fan Fiction net:
+Basic things I have noticed in seven (now ten) years on Fan Fiction net:

 This is a side note that I must simply add because I should be working on something but I think it's good to know.
 The more you review other authors and read other works the more likely you are to have more reviews.
 It's about putting yourself out there, my beta has over 500 alerts on one of her stories to my 40 on one of mine.
 She has less chapters but the same amount of words as mine with four times the reviews.
 She has however read over a thousand times more stories, and used to review on every story she read.
 She spread her name through everything that she read and reviewed on, as a bonus she is also a great writer.
 Am I jealous, oh yes, but I haven't earned the reviews the way she has.